tminglei/page-debugging/README.md

 >> 2) ‘append:’ means append to current item list.
 >> 3) Don’t worry about the redundant whitespaces between them.

-**Q:** As we know, the switch status info was kept into the user current session.
+**Q3:** As we know, the switch status info was kept into the user current session.
 But if we need to change it only in a request life scope, can we?
 How?
-**A:** Yes, we can.
+**A3:** Yes, we can.
 Append `req_pageDebugging=on/off` to the url, then you can change the configuration temporarily, and the configuration in the session will be kept unchanged.

 @author: Minglei Tu (tmlneu@gmail.com)
 Licensing conditions (BSD-style) can be found in LICENSE.txt.